SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/microsoft-graph-security-api-source.md

 3. Enter the **Directory (tenant) ID**, **Application (client) ID**, and **Application Client Secret Value** you got from the Application you created in the [prerequisite](#prerequisite) step.

-4. The **Polling Interval** is set to 300 seconds by default, you can adjust it based on your needs.
+4. The **Polling Interval** is set to 5 minutes by default, you can adjust it based on your needs.

-5. **Use Dynamic Vendor and Product SIEM Metadata**.
-Check the checkbox to dynamically set the vendor and product metadata information  (`_siemVendor` and `_siemProduct`) so that CSE retains the original product information.
-This is helpful when multiple data sources from multiple vendors and products are proxied through the Microsoft Security Graph API and you want the original vendor and product metadata information reflected in CSE.
+5. **Processing Rules for Logs**.
+Configure any desired filters, such as allowlist, denylist, hash, or mask, as described in Create a Processing Rule.

-6. When you are finished configuring the Source, click **Submit**.
+5. When you are finished configuring the Source, click **Submit**.

 ### Error types